agai-research/daas-gc/README.md

 drone-formation selection algorithm that composes the best set of drone services for a delivery request.

+**Article:** Partitioning the Sky: A Region-based Graph Clustering Approach for the Composition of UAV Delivery Services **Authors:** Hela Elmannai, Haithem Mezni, Abeer D. Algarni

 ## 1. Dataset

 | Variable | Value |